bravesoftdz/bayesfilter/README.md

 ````

 The library will find the category with the highest probability of a match, and return the name of that category.

+#### Main concepts in the code

+##### A concordance

+A concordance is effectively a map of word frequencies.

+##### A sample source

+Examples of a given category.
+It provides a concordance of the samples, and the number of items (e.g. files) in the source.

+##### A text parser

+This takes a piece of text, and breaks it down into words.

+##### A categoriser

+This takes a set of categories and calculates the probability of a piece of text belong to one of them.